KayseMca/js_in_month/README.md

 # js_in_month
-this's in one month learning basic of javascript then will continuou DS and Algorithms
+this's in my learning path of one month learning basic of javascript then will continuou DS and Algorithms

 ## Week 1